bratislava/bratislava.github.io/pages/monitoring-and-observability/alerting/grafana_alerting.md

 - _[Loki](https://grafana.com/oss/loki/)_ is a Grafana application that specializes in logs monitoring and alerting.
 - _[Infinity](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/)_ is a very simple application that provides HTTP requests capabilities, it can be used to monitor health endpoint and is capable of parsing JSON responses and alerting on them

-And for more information on how all of this is setup, please visit [Observability and Monitoring](../../deployment-and-infrastructure/grafana) section.
+And for more information on how all of this is setup, please visit [Monitoring and Observability](../grafana) section.